sofa-framework/doc/components/engine/transform/rotatetransformmatrixengine.md

 <!-- generate_doc -->
 # RotateTransformMatrixEngine

-Compose the input transform (if any) with the given rotation
+Compose the input transform (if any) with the given rotation.

 __Target__: Sofa.Component.Engine.Transform